feniksa/rprframework/README.md

-# RadeonProRender_skeleton
+# rprframework
-Skeleton project with CMake build system to start with RadeonProRender SDK and RadeonProRender Image Processing Library
+Project with CMake build system to start with RadeonProRender SDK and RadeonProRender Image Processing Library